 - Examining the broader costs and benefits of the different options

 In general, our findings were similar to those from comparable trials in other countries.
-Electric buses are the most energy efficient, on a final energy basis, followed by hybrid and diesel buses.
+Electric buses are the most energy efficient, on a final energy basis, followed by fuel cell hydrogen, hybrid and diesel buses.
+On a primary energy basis, fuel cell buses powered by hydrogen produced from 100% renewable electricity are as energy efficient as diesel hybrid buses.

-Our report is available from the Department of Transport, Tourism and Sport's website.
-Our work will inform the National Transport Authority's short-to-medium term procurement strategy for public bus fleets, as well as longer-term policy development in this area.
+Our phase 1 and phase 2 reports are available from the Department of Transport's website.
+Our work has informed the National Transport Authority's short-to-medium term procurement strategy for public bus fleets, as well as longer-term policy development in this area.
 It may also provide useful insight for fleet managers who are seeking to evaluate alternative technologies for fleet upgrades and renewals.